Sunday School for Junior and Senior High is after worship at 11:15 a.m. on every Sunday except for the last Sunday of the month (FUS!ON Sunday).

 Youth grades 7-8 meet together for Junior High, and grades 9-12 meet for Senior High.
-Each group meets every other week, usually from 6-8pm on the first and third Sundays of the month.
-We also have special meetings like our Wheelathon biking fundraiser and overnight lock-ins that happen around the year!
+Each group meets every other week, usually from 6-8pm on the second and fourth Sundays of the month.
+We also have special meetings like our Wheel-A-Thon biking fundraiser and overnight lock-ins that happen throughout the year!
 Youth group is mostly a time for fun and fellowship, with some service projects.
 Some of our favorite activities include a “Where’s Waldo” search in the mall, a Haunted Hayride, and weekend retreats.
 Everybody is welcome!

 For more information, contact the office or check us out on Facebook under GPC Junior High or GPC Senior High Sunday School.

 Our confirmation class uses the “Amazing Faith Journey” program, which was designed specifically for GPC.
 In their own amazing faith journey, 9th graders learn through hands-on activities, discussion, and personal reflection.
 Each group meets a few times throughout the year to talk about God, Presbyterian tradition, and their church.
 In order to find their own place in the congregation and explore their faith, each confirmand also chooses from other activities to complete.
 Confirmands can pick which activities fit them best, such as volunteering at a soup kitchen, attending special worship services, or trying new things in the church.
 By offering a wide variety of choices, the program is flexible enough to help each student express their faith and use their talents.
 Confirmands end their journey in May, and become full members of the church at a class-led worship service.
 For more information, contact the Associate Pastor.

 The Youth Choir of 7th through 12th graders rehearses weekly.
 Please refer to Music and Choirs.